schuam/.dotfiles/.config/vim/README.md

 - functions.vim
 - mappings.vim

-They are located in '.vim/startup' and sourced by .vimrc in that order.
+They are located in the startup directory and sourced by .vimrc in that order.

 # Plugins